Gastrointestinal parasitic infections in immigrant and refugee children

 |

-The most important food-borne “flukes” (or trematodes) infecting humans are the biliary liver flukes (Opisthorchis viverrini, Clonorchis and Fasciola hepatica), intestinal flukes (Fasciolopsis buskii) and lung flukes (Paragonimus spp.).
-These organisms tend to chronically infect specific populations, depending on dietary consumption of certain types of raw fish (Clonorchis, Opisthorchis), crustaceans (Paragonimus) or aquatic plants (F. hepatica) contaminated with the infective stages.
-The biliary liver flukes, particularly Opisthorchis spp. and C. sinensis, are associated with development of cholangiocarcinoma.
+The most important food-borne flukes (or trematodes) infecting humans are the biliary liver flukes (Opisthorchis, Clonorchis, Fasciola hepatica), intestinal flukes (Fasciolopsis buskii) and lung flukes (Paragonimus spp.).
+These organisms tend to chronically infect specific populations, depending on dietary consumption of certain types of raw fish (Clonorchis, Opisthorchis), crustaceans (Paragonimus) or aquatic plants (F. hepatica, F. buskii) contaminated with the infective stages.
+Infections may be asymptomatic, or present acutely or chronically with abdominal pain, cough, anorexia, weight loss, urticaria, anemia, and/or eosinophilia.
+Long-term, Opisthorchis spp. and Clonorchis are associated with liver fibrosis and development of cholangiocarcinoma (29).

 Tapeworms |